 Credit scores are vital to the proper functioning of the economy as they help potential lenders know the creditworthiness of borrowers before approving a loan or credit card application.

-Suppose a borrower poses an exceptionally high credit risk.
-In that case, the lender will be able to tell from your credit score so that they can either deny the application or raise the interest rate to compensate for the risk.
+Suppose a borrower needs $2,000 but poses an exceptionally high credit risk.
+In that case, the lender can either deny the loan application or offer a $2000 bad credit loan with a high annual percentage rate (APR) to compensate for the risk.

 How Your Credit Score Is Calculated

 Credit scores are calculated using the information included in your credit report.
-The three major credit bureaus compile your credit report with the information provided to them by financial institutions, including identification details, credit accounts, credit inquiries, public records, and collections.
+The three major credit bureaus compile your credit report with the information provided to them by financial institutions.
+This information includes identification details, credit accounts, credit inquiries, public records, and collections.

-Your payment history makes the most significant impact on your credit score, accounting for 35% of the calculation.
+- Payment History — Your payment history significantly impacts your credit score, accounting for 35% of the calculation.
 Completing your monthly payments on time is crucial to a good credit score.

-The amount you owe in total and your credit utilization ratio are worth 30% of your credit score calculation.
+- Amount Owed — The amount you owe in total and your credit utilization ratio is worth 30% of your credit score calculation.
 Too much debt combined with little available credit is a recipe for a bad credit score.
+But you can build good credit when you manage a credit card wisely.

-Credit mix accounts for 10% of your credit score.
-You are meant to have a healthy variety in types of debt.
+- Credit Mix — Credit mix accounts for 10% of your credit score.
+You are meant to have a healthy variety of types of debt.
 Instead of ten credit cards and no loans, your credit usage appears far more responsible to lenders if you have two credit cards, an auto loan, and a personal loan.

-New credit accounts and hard inquiries in your credit history are 10% of your credit score.
-Opening too many credit cards or taking out too many personal loans in a short period of time can result in a poor credit score.
+- New Credit — New credit accounts and hard inquiries in your credit history are 10% of your credit score.
+Opening too many credit cards or taking out too many personal loans within a short period can result in a poor credit score.
 The same goes for applications that create hard inquiries.

 740 and Above – Excellent Credit Score